-1 There was no great delay in the movements of the British force.
-Chittoor was taken only on the 11th November, and on the 16th the army marched to raise the signe of Tripasore.-W.
+There was no great delay in the movements of the British force.
+Chittoor was taken only on the 11th November, and on the 16th the army marched to raise the siege of Tripassore .- W.

-Thise dire stege of stripssore. w.
-3^{-} for the materials of this war with Hyder, up to the present date, the most important sources are the First, Second, Third, and Sixth Reports of the Committee of Secrecy, in 1781.
-Of the military transactions, narratives of considerable value are to be found in the Annual Register; Robson's Life of Hyder Ali; and the publication entitled, Memoirs of the late War in Asia.
+For the materials of this war with Hyder, up to the present date, the most important sources are the First, Second, Third, and Sixth Reports of the Committee of Secreey, in 1781.
+Of the military transactions, marratives of considerable value are to be found in the Annual Register; Robson's Life of Hyder Ali; and the publication entitled, Memoirs of the late War in Asia.
 For part of this campaign, see also Barrow's Life of Lord Macartney.
+To the pages of Colonel Wills Law, such water are law and had the account. rot part at this campaign, see also parrows the of hord shearthey.
 To the pages of Colonel Wilks, I can now only refer, not having had the opportunity of availing myself of his lights, till what I had written could not be conveniently altered.
 Where my facts stand upon the authority of public records, I conceive, in the few instances in which we differ, that I approximate to the truth more nearly than he.
-To my other authorities I should have preferred him; though it is a grievous defect, that he so rarely tells us the source from which he derives his information: and flough I repose no great confidence in the vague censures, and still more vague eulogies, in which he has in-dulged.-M.
+To my other authorities I should have preferred him; though it is a grievous defect, that he so rarely tells us the source from which he devires he information, and though I repose no great confidence. which he derives his information; and though I repose no great confidence in the vague censures, and still more vague culogies, in which he has indulged .- M.